TouchDesigner/CustomOperatorSamples/README.md

 *   For best performance, when omitting older architectures, specify _compute_xx,compute_xx_ for each omitted architecture.
 To support all future architecture, also add an additional _compute_xx,compute_xx_ entry for the newest architecture.
 Here _xx_ is referring to the 2 digit hardware architecture identifier.

 ![alt_text](images/image1.png "cuda architecture")

+## Fixes for openCV or CUDA version updates

+Some newer TouchDesigner Versions might be delivered with an updated openCV and/or require a newer CUDA Version.
+In this case it is easiest to edit the solutions `*.vcxproj` file.
+The files are XML strucutred.

+### change the openCV version

+open the `*.vcxproj` file in a texteditor and search for the xml node `<AdditionalDependencies>`.
+In the value, there should be something like `opencv_world451.lib`.Change this file to the file available in your TouchDesigner install folder under `Samples/CPlusPlus/3rdParty/opencv/lib/Win64`.
+For example openCV version 4.5 would reference `opencv_world450.lib` while openCV version 4.5.1 would have to reference `opencv_world451.lib`.
+There should be at least 2 sections in the file where this is referenecd, once under `Debug` and once under `Release`.

+### change the CUDA version

+open the `*.vcxproj` file in a texteditor and search for an xml node similar to `<Import Project="$(VCTargetsPath)\BuildCustomizations\CUDA 11.2.props" />`.
+Here change the version to the one currently used by your TouchDesigner build.
+This will have to be done in 2 places.